jcas96/jcas96/README.md

 -
 - I’m looking to collaborate on ...
 Research Projects as well as programming applications
 - How to reach me joelcastro.jsc@gmail.com
-- Fun fact: I played Soccer and Baseball since I was 5.
+- Fun fact: I've played Soccer and Baseball since I was 5.

 <!---
 jcas96/jcas96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.